 Now you know how to say the Korean words for business and company.
-Let’s now learn more specific terms or languages revolving around business!
+Let’s now learn Korean through more specific terms or languages revolving around business Korean!

 Words for Types of Companies in Korean

-A Company or a business can come in different types and sizes.
-Below are their terms Korean.
+A company or a business can come in different types and sizes.
+Below are their terms in Korean.